willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 Reconstruction time for 300x300 greyscale image with 8 iterations using ePIE and no LED correction ~ 70s (for raspberry pi 5 8Gb)
 ~ 3 min total

+For natural samples phase image can be really useful to see 3D structure of sample (especially when attenuation is low)

 #############################################